 2019-07-16

-This Hydric Soil Category rating indicates the components of map units that meet the criteria for hydric soils.
-Map units are composed of one or more major soil components or soil types that generally make up 20 percent or more of the map unit and are listed in the map unit name, and they may also have one or more minor contrasting soil components that generally make up less than 20 percent of the map unit.
-Each major and minor map unit component that meets the hydric criteria is rated hydric.
-The map unit class ratings based on the hydric components present are: Hydric, Predominantly Hydric, Partially Hydric, Predominantly Nonhydric, and Nonhydric.
+This rating for Hydric Soil Category indicates the components of map units that meet the criteria for hydric soils.
+Map units are composed of one or more major soil components or soil types that generally make up 20 percent or more of the map unit and are listed in the map unit name.
+Map units may also have one or more minor contrasting soil components that generally make up less than 20 percent of the map unit.
+Each major and minor component that meets the hydric criteria is rated hydric.
+The map unit class ratings based on hydric components are: hydric, predominantly hydric, partially hydric, predominantly nonhydric, and nonhydric.
 The report also shows the total representative percentage of each map unit that the hydric components comprise.

-“Hydric” means that all major and minor components listed for a given map unit are rated as being hydric.
+“Hydric” means that all major and minor components listed for a given map unit are rated as hydric.

-“Predominantly Hydric” means that all major components listed for a given map unit are rated as hydric, and at least one contrasting minor component is not rated hydric.
+“Predominantly Hydric” means that all major components listed for a given map unit are rated as hydric and at least one contrasting minor component is not rated hydric.

-“Partially Hydric” means that at least one major component listed for a given map unit is rated as hydric, and at least one other major component is not rated hydric.
+“Partially Hydric” means that at least one major component listed for a given map unit is rated as hydric and at least one other major component is not rated hydric.

-“Predominantly Nonhydric” means that no major component listed for a given map unit is rated as hydric, and at least one contrasting minor component is rated hydric.
+“Predominantly Nonhydric” means that no major component listed for a given map unit is rated as hydric and at least one contrasting minor component is rated hydric.

 “Nonhydric” means no major or minor components for the map unit are rated hydric.
 The assumption is that the map unit is nonhydric even if none of the components within the map unit have been rated.